Actions & Inputs

 Disabled

-The Checkbox in a disabled state communicates that a Checkbox exists, but is not available to the user in that scenario.
-When the user's cursor hovers over a Checkbox in a disabled state, the cursor shows as not allowed.
+Communicates that a checkbox exists, but isn’t available in that scenario.
+When the user hovers over a checkbox in a disabled state, the cursor shows as ‘not allowed’.

-Disabled Checkboxes are often used to maintain layout consistency and communicate that a Checkbox may become available if another condition has been met.
-The style of the label (colour) also changes to indicate that the Checkbox is disabled.
+Disabled checkboxes maintain layout consistency and communicate that a checkbox may become available if another condition is met.
+The style of the label (colour) changes to indicate that the checkbox is disabled.

 Checked Disabled

-The Checkbox in a checked disabled state communicates that a Checkbox exists, but is not available to the user in that scenario.
-When the user's cursor hovers over a Checkbox in a checked disabled state, the cursor shows as not allowed.
+Communicates that a checkbox exists, but isn’t available in that scenario.
+When the user hovers over a checkbox in a checked disabled state, the cursor shows as ‘not allowed’.

-Disabled checked Checkboxes are often used to maintain layout consistency and communicate that a Checkbox may become available if another condition has been met.
-The style of the label (colour) also changes to indicate that the Checkbox is checked and disabled.
+Disabled checked checkboxes maintain layout consistency and communicate that a checkbox may become available if another condition is met.
+The style of the label (colour) changes to indicate that the checkbox is checked and disabled.

 Behaviours